 The Wadatika when translated means Waada eaters, these were the ancestors of the Burns Paiute Tribe.
-They lived in central and southern Oregon and one has to say not under the best of circumstances as was prevalent at the time for the Native American Indians.
+They lived in central and southern Oregon and, according to our oldcampcasino.com team, not under the best of circumstances as was prevalent at the time for the Native American Indians.

 Different seasons, would bring different opportunities for food, just like any able farmer of today would attest to.
 The Wadatika would follow their seasons religiously.
 They would look to gather edible plants from streams, marshes and lakes when and where they had the chance and they would also fish and hunt.